ljmullings/Multiplication-Game/README.md

 **Create logic to search board for location of product**: After Multiplication Logic has been created, take that product and find its location then call the modify method* (EASY)

 **Create multiplication logics**: Multiply the two numbers selected (EASY)

+**Create logic for computer to generate a number (1-9)** Needs to proabbly be random, can select the currently selected number  (MEDIUM)

+**Create logic for computer to select a number before user selects number**

+**Compile gameplay logic**: Put into a loop that ends when the computer or the user wins.